 - Who could you team teach with?

-- What do you want your outcome for the class as a whole to be?
+- What do they want your outcome for the class as a whole to be?

 - What could you do before class to get yourself hyped up?